 While VN embedding is already intractable, the combinatorial number of sequences of VNs in a batch re-embedding further increases the complexity [14].
 In addition, any solution must be significantly fast (e.g., in the order of milliseconds) to meet the stringent timing requirement usually imposed by Service Level Agreements (SLAs).
 To meet such requirements, we consider the re-embedding of only the failed nodes and links of a batch of VNs without disrupting their unaffected parts.
 While re-embedding the failed part as well as the unaffected part of an active VN may incur lower costs of re-embedding [8], [15], it will require additional time for virtual node migration and virtual link re-configuration, which may increase VN downtime.
-Further, the reactive approaches in [9], [16] opt for the recovery of all the failed nodes and links of a VN.
-If the SN does not have adequate resources to recover all the failed nodes and links, those approaches re-embed the complete VN, turning it inactive for a while.
-Unlike those approaches, our model allows partial recovery of an affected VN while maximizing the number of recoveries across all the affected VNs.
-This can be the sought-after choice of an InP who wants to treat all the affected VNs fairly in a resource constrained SN.
-Other design alternatives such as prioritizing the affected VNs based on SLA requirements, impacts of failure or profits can be accommodated by slightly modifying the proposed model.
+Further, the reactive approaches in [9] and [16] opt for the recovery of all the failed nodes and links of a VN.
+If the SN does not have adequate resources to recover all the failed nodes and links, those approaches reembed the complete VN, turning it inactive for a while and causing service disruptions.